Ruth McAneny Loud: Early life and education

 Ruth McAneny was born in New York City, the daughter of George McAneny and Marjorie Jacobi McAneny.
 Her father was a newspaperman, politician, and urban planner.
 Her maternal grandparents, Abraham Jacobi and Mary Putnam Jacobi, were noted physicians.
 She graduated from the Brearley School and from Bryn Mawr College in 1923.

 Career

 Loud taught at her alma mater, The Brearley School, from 1929 to 1946.
 She co-wrote a guide to traveling in New York City with children, published in 1946 as a fundraiser for a Brearley School scholarship.
-After leaving the classroom, the was director of development at the Museum of the City of New York.
+After leaving the classroom, she was director of development at the Museum of the City of New York.

 Loud joined the Metropolitan Art Society in 1954, after her father's death, to take up some of his work on architectural preservation.
 She became the first woman elected president of the Municipal Art Society in 1965, and remained in that position until 1970; she served on the society's board of directors for the rest of her life.